M4GNV5/PointerScript/LanguageDoc.md

 ```

 ##SizeofExpression
-Returns the size of an expression, a C type or the size of a variable.
+Returns the size of an expression, a C type or a variable.
 You can optionally put braces around the type (like in C)
 ```js
 //'sizeof' Expression